energinet-singularity/dlr-parser/README.md

 ### Kafka messages / Input

-As default the system will be configured to be used in the specific use case it was created for.
-However it is possible to disable shaping of data and take any list of json, to utilize the generel functionality use enivorment variable 'shape_data' and set it to 'False'.
+As default the system will be configured to shape data for DLR.
+However it is possible to disable shaping of data and take any list of json, to utilize the generel functionality use environment variable 'shape_data' and set it to 'False'.
 If shaping of data is disable any message consisting of a list with json formatted structure will work.
 See below for an example of such a list:

 [{"Name":"John", "age":30, "Years to service":1, "Production year":2010, "Color":"Blue"},\